Last updated on March 6, 2025

 Mission Briefing | Illustration by Matt Stewart

-As a treat for all the commander fans, today I present you with the best surveil deck I could find featuring the already mentioned Lazav, the Multifarious:
+As a treat for all the Commander fans, today I present you with a great surveil deck that features Lazav, the Multifarious:

 Commander (1)